 Jones Walker attorneys have extensive experience advising and assisting gaming clients in connection with licensing, permitting, compliance and enforcement issues, and the interpretation of gaming statutes and regulations in the Gulf states.
-We represent clients in suitability applications and proceedings before state gaming regulatory bodies such as the Louisiana State Police, the Louisiana Gaming Control Board, the Mississippi Gaming Commission, the Florida Department of Business and Professional Regulation, and local commissions and tribal authorities in Alabama, Florida, Louisiana, Mississippi, and Texas.
+We represent clients in suitability applications and proceedings before state gaming regulatory bodies such as the Louisiana State Police, the Louisiana Gaming Control Board, the Mississippi Gaming Commission, and local commissions and tribal authorities in Alabama, Florida, Louisiana, Mississippi, and Texas.

 Throughout our practice, we routinely advise clients on operational issues, including negotiating and documenting a wide variety of commercial contracts that are implicated by the gaming laws, such as employment contracts, consulting contracts, non-competition agreements, confidentiality agreements, leases and purchase agreements.
 We also represent clients in matters ranging from patron disputes to Jones Act, personal injury and workmen’s compensation claims arising out of gaming operations.